madbomb122/BlackViperScript/README.md

 ## Description
-Easy to use Script that can set windows 10 services based on Black Viper's Settings.
+Easy to use Script that can set windows 10 services based on Black Viper's Settings.  <br />
-** Script will ONLY work on windows 10 Home or Pro, All others will not let you run the script
+**Note: Script will ONLY work on windows 10 Home or Pro, All others will not let you run the script**

-Black Viper's Windows 10 Services Settings http://www.blackviper.com/service-configurations/black-vipers-windows-10-service-configurations/
+Black Viper's Windows 10 Services Settings  <br />
+http://www.blackviper.com/service-configurations/black-vipers-windows-10-service-configurations/

 # [](#header-1)Basic Usage
 Run the Script <br />
 Use the Menu <br />
-Set what you want <br />
+Select what you want <br />
-1. Default
+*1. Default <br />
-2. Safe
+2. Safe <br />
-3. Tweaked
+3. Tweaked <br />*

 you can run the script with
 `powershell.exe -NoProfile -ExecutionPolicy Bypass -File BlackViper-Win10.ps1` <br />